Paradox2102/anthill-anarchy-match-runner/README.md

 ## Implementation notes

-The bulk of the implementation is in the module `app.py` which runs the microservice that handles HTTP requests and websocket messages.
+The microservice implementation is divided between several Python modules:
+* app: Top level microservice application
+* control: Handles messages to and from control interface
+* overlay: Handles messages to and from overlay interface
+* table: Handles instantiating complex tables
+* thread: Handles long-running tasks like the match runner

-The module `sheet.py` handles fetching the matches and teams from the Google spreadsheet.
+* sheet: Handles fetching the matches and teams from the Google spreadsheet
+* config: Useful globals and central configuration

 The static HTML files `static/control.html` and `static/overlay.html` handle the client side of the two interfaces.
 Each has an associated JavaScript file and CSS file.